freshheads/cookie-guard/README.md

 ## Browser support

-This library supports the latest 2 versions of all modern browsers + IE11.
-But support can be extended by using some polyfills.
+This library supports the latest 2 versions of all modern browsers.
+But support can be extended by converting code to ES5 and using some polyfills.
+- IE11 convert ES2015 code to ES5 with webpack or another bundler
 - IE10 support by adding element.dataset polyfill

 ## Roadmap